 A few years ago I was first introduced to the term “Friendsgiving”.
-I didn’t think much about it at the time, but as I was preparing for Thanksgiving season festivities this year I was re-introduced to the concept.
+I fell in love with the idea.
+Our friends are often as close as family and should be celebrated.
 For those of you who are not familiar with the idea of Friendsgiving, allow me to explain.
 The concept was introduced in the early 2000’s and has been slowly growing since.
 Traditionally, Thanksgiving is a time spent with family, but people had started to realize that they also wanted to spend this beautiful holiday with their friends.
 Friendships are so sweet and they give us much to be thankful for.
 Thus began a tradition of Friendsgiving.
 A Thanksgiving inspired meal with friends.

 Proverbs 27:9b (MSG) says …”A sweet friendship refreshes the soul”

 Friendsgiving does not have to be any one set way.
-This year, I decided that I wanted to celebrate in the style of an afternoon tea.
+Last year I decided that I wanted to celebrate in the style of an afternoon tea.
 I invited some dear ladies to gather around and catch up over a cup of tea.
-It was such a sweet time of fellowship and fun.
+It was such a sweet time of fellowship and fun and will be an annual event.
 There are so many fun ways to celebrate with friends, but sometimes it’s nice to have choices narrowed down.
 Below we’ll look at 3 ideas for celebrating Friendsgiving.

 1.)
 A Friendsgiving Tea

-This is how I chose to celebrate Friendsgiving this year.
-Instead of a formal sit-down tea party, I planned a cozy autumn tea with open seating and buffet style food arrangements.
-The menu was quite simple, but a delicious Fall inspired spread.
+This is how I choose to celebrate Friendsgiving.
+It’s super fun and allows everyone to slow down before the rush of the holidays.
+Instead of a formal sit-down tea party, I plan a cozy autumn tea with open seating and buffet style food arrangements.
+The menu is usually simple, but it is a delicious Fall inspired spread.
+This was the 2019 Friendsgiving Tea menu.
 This menu will be sufficient for a party of 10-15.
 If you have more guests, add another type of sandwich and dessert.
-If you have guests with a known gluten allergy, it would be kind to offer some sandwiches on gluten-free bread.
+(TIP: If you have guests with a known gluten allergy, it would be kind to offer some sandwiches on gluten-free bread.)

 To create a buffet style tea, you’ll need two or three tables.
 I used three.
 One for food, one for tea, and a third for cold drinks such as punch (recipe below), ice water, and sparkling cider.
 Purchase a few fall colored (or neutral) table cloths and a roll of tape (trust me).